chapagaiaashray/f1-strategy-control/README.md

     * **Bahrain:** High Degradation (Abrasive surface).
     * **Saudi Arabia:** Low Degradation (Smooth street circuit).
     * **Monza:** Low Downforce (High speed).
+    * **Japan:** The 'Figure-8' layout has many fast corners.
+This puts sideways energy into the tires, causing high wear (Technical).

 ### The Simulation Engine (Inference)
 The app runs a forward-looking simulation (Monte Carlo-lite) based on user inputs.
 It projects lap times for both the user (Chaser) and the opponent (Leader) over a set horizon to determine if/when an overtake will occur.